amberkarki/JavaBankApplication/README.md

 # ***JavaBankApplication***
-# Simple Java Bank Appliation
+# Simple Java Console out  Banking Appliation
 # Where User can:
 # Create an Account
 # Deposit money into the Account